Fuses & fuse holders

 ATO fuse

 This type of fuse was developed around 1976 and was first used in large-scale production in the Opel Kadett D, which appeared in 1979.
-Today, this type of fuse has become standard for almost all vehicle manufacturers.
+Today, this type of fuse has become the standard for almost all vehicle manufacturers.

 ATO stands for "Automotive Technology Organization".